KamrynJ21/WHSTechNotes/journal.md

 | Sally     | Chocolate | Graduation | $35.00 |
 | Michael   | Vanilla | Farewell Party	|$37.00 |
 | Emma | Carrot | Birthday | $39.00 |

+# May 7th, 2025

+I believe the 100 men could win if all the men are athleteles if they are your average male I believe that the gorilla would win on the basis that athletes could win against the average male most of the time and the average male isnt that strong.
+I believe that it's responsible to make this challenge viral because it's just in good fun now if someone tried to set it up it would then be stupid.
+Stupid trends that are fun to think about and do spread online, and I believe that education and entertainment go hand in hand if you know what the average human enjoys in their life you could make your videos cater towards them.